jax-ml/jax/jax/experimental/jax2tf/g3doc/primitives_with_limited_support.md

 Our priority is to ensure same coverage and numerical behavior with JAX in the "compiled" mode, **when using XLA to compile the converted program**.
 We are pretty close to that goal.
-In addition to a few loose ends, there is a known coverage problem due to JAX and XLA supporting inequality comparisons and min/max for booleans and complex numbers.
-It is not clear that TensorFlow will be extended to support these.

 This table only shows errors for cases that are working in JAX (see [separate list of unsupported or partially-supported primitives](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/g3doc/jax_primitives_coverage.md) )